 - Research sponsorship by industry, government, and the academic institution system

 o Indication of commercial and government impact of an academic institution’s research

 o Measure of resources and facilities available to carry out research activities

 o Academic Institution ranking nationally across different disciplines

 Submitted proposals will be reviewed by a panel of NSA employees.
 The Panel will meet to discuss, rank, and order the proposals according to the potential contribution and relevance to the OnRamp II program published evaluation criteria.
 The final ordering of proposals will be used in the selection of academic institutions for EPAs and participation in the OnRamp II program.

 It is NSA’s intent to maintain America’s domestic capabilities in STEM at the highest level.
 Therefore, all regionally accredited four-year and graduate level institutions in the United States and its territories, to include collaborating institutions, designated as an NSA and/or IC Center of Academic Excellence (CAE) are eligible to submit a proposal to seek designation as an OnRAMP II School.

 o When and How to Submit

-Please submit proposals to OnRamp@nsa.gov.
-Proposals must be submitted by 24 April 2020.
-Any proposal, including any modification, or revision received at the address designated after the exact time specified for receipt is “late” and will not be considered.
+Proposals must have been submitted by 24 April 2020.
+Any proposal, including any modification, or revision received after the date specified for receipt is “late” and will not be considered.

 • What to Submit